Long Beach Child Custody Lawyer

 In California it is required that the parents in a divorce participate in court-approved mediation and attempt to reach a custody agreement regarding the time each parent will have with the minor children.
 If an agreement is reached, the proposed timeshare schedule will be reviewed and must be approved by the court at which time it will become a binding and enforceable custody and visitation order.
 If the parents cannot reach an agreement, then the court will conduct a formal custody hearing which can be very divisive.
 It is not uncommon for the court to appoint a forensic psychologist to assist the court in making an informed decision on the proper custodial placement of the children.
 This frequently occurs when there are allegations that either or both parents are involved with the misuse of alcohol or drugs or there are allegations of domestic violence or physical/verbal abuse.
 Occasionally, the court will appoint an attorney to represent the minor children under those circumstances.
 The fees and costs incurred by a court-appointed forensic psychologist or attorney for the minor children is typically paid by the parents.

 Child custody and timeshare are very important issues in most divorce actions.
 This is true not only because it determines the amount of time each parent spends with the minor children but also because timeshare has a major impact on the amount of child support awarded.
-Proper legal representation by a Long Beach child custody and visitation lawyer can help protect your rights.
+Proper legal representation by a Long Beach child custody lawyer can help protect your rights.
 For answers to your questions regarding your child custody and visitation case, call William D. Evans at (562) 439-9001 for your free 30-minute initial consultation.